threader/PC-Tuning/docs/building.md

 - [Win-Raid AHCI & NVME driver collection](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310).

-- Place all of the drivers to be integrated somewhere easily accessible such as ``C:\drivers`` & use the command below to integrate them into the mounted image
+- Place all of the drivers to be integrated somewhere easily accessible such as ``C:\drivers`` & use the command below to integrate them into the mounted ISO

 ```bat
 DISM /Image:"%MOUNT_DIR%" /Add-Driver /Driver:"C:\drivers" /Recurse /ForceUnsigned